Generative AI Projects For Beginners

 Code Completion Assistant

-Instead of generating full programs, you can create an assistant that finishes half-written code.
+Instead of generating an entire program, you can build an AI assistant that completes partially written code.

 Example